wix-incubator/wix-code-docs/wix-table-reservations-v2/wix-table-reservations-v2/ReservationLocations/guides/Introduction.md

 ```

 ## Terminology
-For a comprehensive glossary of vertical-name terms, see [Terminology](https://www.wix.com/velo/reference/wix-table-reservations-v2/terminology).
+For a comprehensive glossary of Table Reservations terms, see [Terminology](https://www.wix.com/velo/reference/wix-table-reservations-v2/terminology).